mk-fg/fgtk/README.rst

 nsh
 ^^^

-Bash script to "nsenter" into specified machine's (as can be seen in ``ps -eo machine``) container namespaces and run login shell there.
+Bash script to "nsenter" into specified machine's (as can be seen in ``ps -eo machine`` or ``nsh`` when run without args) container namespaces and run login shell there.

 Machine in question must run systemd as pid-1 (e.g. systemd-nspawn container), as it gets picked as --target pid for nsenter.